 Make an appointment for a free case evaluation with our Kearny personal injury lawyers at Team Law.
 Our Kearny slip and fall accident lawyers have received recognition as “Super Lawyers” and “Best Lawyers in America.”
-Additionally, compared to other legal firms in New Jersey, our firm has successfully obtained more verdicts and settlements totaling more than $1 million.
+Additionally, compared to other legal firms in New Jersey, our firm of slip and fall attorneys in Kearny, NJ has successfully obtained more verdicts and settlements totaling more than $1 million.

 As recently as the middle of the 1800s, the land that is now Kearny belonged to the neighboring township of Harrison.
 The first town hall in Kearny was built in the early 1870s at the corner of Kearny and Woodland Avenues.
 When the Scottish Clark Thread Company decided to expand into the American market in 1875, they chose Kearny, New Jersey as the site for two massive mills.
 This is often regarded as the catalyst for the subsequent industry and population boom in Kearny.
 Kearny was named after Union general Philip Kearny, who served during the American Civil War.
 Following the passage of an act by the New Jersey assembly on April 8, 1867, the area became incorporated as a township.
 Soccer has been a popular pastime in this community since at least the middle of the 1870s, and it is possible that this is where the nickname “Soccer Town, U.S.A.” comes from.